Daeridanii1/successors/masterdoc.md

 **House Kvasq**

 Kvasq mirrors Chydiyi with an economy based on extraction and manufacturing from its seat of power on Kasii-Cavasaa-Oa.
+They are highly self-sufficient; while they are still connected to the other New Houses politically and economically, and generally a predictable member of that alliance, they do so more out of expedience and utility than any sense of unity.

 **House Kaatrij**